 Where to set the Ryobi Table Saw Blade

 Pull the contents out of the box and be careful of the blade since it is not covered.
-A blade is a sharp object that will harm you if not careful.
+A blade is a sharp object that will harm you if you are not careful.
 The legs of the quick stand are not tapped in or held in place.

 Be careful so that you will not drop them on your toes or helper.
-Get your table saw upside down so that the parts will not fall all over the place.
+Get your table saw upside down so the parts will not fall all over the place.
 The bevel lock has to be unlocked and as you get to the motor, stay away from the blade.

-As you install the bevel control knob, the washer goes outside of the dial using your screwdriver.
+As you install the bevel control knob, the washer goes outside the dial using your screwdriver.
 The knob should spin and not wobble.
 Deploy the blade as you crank it.
 Release the Belleville control lock and lock it in place.
 Align the fence gauge.

 The wrench removes and replaces the blade.

-Stand on the operator’s side of the machine and collect the wrenches that came inside the package.
+Stand on the operator’s side of the machine and collect the wrenches inside the package.
 Place a saw wrench on the arbor nut and the other one on the blade locking pin.
 Unplug the table saw and remove the blade guard.